exxonvaldez/sfds-demo/README.md

 At the root level:

-- `actions.js` The action creators
+- `actions.js` The action creators (one to fetch data and one to update selections)
-- `App.js` A themed wrapper around `ProjectScreen`
+- `App.js` A Material UI themed wrapper around `ProjectScreen`
 - `index.js` Sets up a redux-thunk store and renders `App`
 - `index.css` All the css, mostly borrowed from sf.gov

 ## Developer Discussion

-Creating this app took much more time than I expected and more time than was specified.
+Creating this app took much more time than I expected and much more time than was recommended.
 It was a fun app to work on, and gave me a chance to learn a lot of things, so it felt like time well spent.
-Time intensive aspects of this app included:
+Time intensive aspects of developing this app are listed below.

-After bootstrapping a new React app, choosing which packages to carry over, then porting over the core parts of the OpenTransit app, for example, with routing removed.
-And fixing new lint errors that appeared, as OpenTransit is on React 16.8 and this app is on 16.9.
+After bootstrapping a new React app, choosing from packages used by OpenTransit.
+Then porting over the core parts of the OpenTransit app but with things like routing removed.
+Fixing new lint errors that appeared, as OpenTransit is on React 16.8 and this app is on 16.9.
 For example, any use of componentWillMount generates a new warning.

-Adapting OpenTransit components (stripping away some features, then some more, and then some more).
+Adapting OpenTransit components, by iteratively choosing some features to remove, then some more, and then some more.

 Resolving differences between Create React App styles and sf.gov, so that text looks the same on both.
-In particular the CRA body has these attributes, which seems to affect the font weights for the Rubik font are rendered:
+In particular the CRA body has these attributes, which seems to affect how font weights for the "Rubik" font are rendered:
-  `-webkit-font-smoothing: antialiased;`
+- `-webkit-font-smoothing: antialiased;`
-  `-moz-osx-font-smoothing: grayscale;`
+- `-moz-osx-font-smoothing: grayscale;`

-Understanding the css, design, and color schemes for the sf.gov home page and department page well enough to realize that these templates are not a flexible enough design to use for this app.
+Understanding the css, design, and color schemes for the sf.gov home page and department page well enough to realize that these templates are not a flexible enough design to reuse here.
 Then looking for and switching to a more suitable type of page, in this case, an information page.

-Picking just the needed css rules (so many!) and html from sf.gov to create an alpha banner, a hero banner, and some subheadings and paragraphs.
+Picking just the needed css rules (so many!) and html structure from sf.gov to create an alpha banner, a hero banner, and some subheadings and paragraphs.

 Recreating sf.gov's responsive container layout in React by using theming and custom breakpoints.

-Given the sf.gov color scheme, adapting the map, chart, and checkboxes to fit.
+Given the sf.gov color scheme, adapting the map, chart, and checkboxes to not clash.
 In particular, for the map it was hard to pick two colors that make sense together on a light background.
 It was also hard find the best opacity for the marker fill and stroke where closely placed markers still looked distinct, and an isolated marker still had some contrast from the background.

-I did not set up a full Material UI theme, but at first was using the theme's primary color (blue) throughout and then customizing colors for the map.
-In hindsight, a custom theme and palette whose colors were accessed by non-Material UI components would have been better.
+I did not set up a full Material UI theme with colors.
+I using the default theme's primary color (blue) throughout and then customized colors for the map.
+In hindsight, a custom theme with colors and palette whose colors were accessed by non-Material UI components would have been better.

-Setting up a VM from modern.ie to run IE 9/10 (selecting the IE 9 option for VMWare actually gets you a VM with IE 8, so had to redo with IE 10).
+Setting up a VM from modern.ie to run IE 9/10.
+Selecting the IE 9 option for VMWare, despite the VM's name, resulted a VM with IE 8, so had to download IE 10.
 I then discovered that Axios dropped IE support in the last few versions, leading to false CORS errors, requiring a downgrade to 0.18.0.
-Also had to re-discover that IE 10 comes with TLS 1.2 turned off by default.
+Also rediscovered that IE 10 comes with TLS 1.2 turned off by default.

-Some IE 10 issues:  project selection takes a while (7 seconds per click, that time is not showing up in the js profiler), and react-vis chart is missing bars (possibly solvable using core-js polyfills: https://github.com/uber/react-vis/issues/392).
+Looking at IE 10 issues:  project selection takes a while.
+7 seconds per click, and the js profiler does not show this delay.
+The react-vis chart is missing vertical bars (possibly solvable using core-js polyfills: https://github.com/uber/react-vis/issues/392).

 Iterating to decide on map mouseover and click behaviors, and to decide whether the table should support selection of rows or not.

 Learning how to test connected components, as this seems to be an ongoing issue as packages evolve.
 The tests are extremely basic and do not include any snapshots.

-Documentation and code clean up.
+Writing documentation (this document plus source comments) and adding an animated demo.

+<br/><br/><br/>

+(Below are the standard Create React App README instructions.)

 ## Available Scripts